jonataslaw/getx/README.md

 # Get

-A consistent Flutter route navigation library that navigate with no context and not rebuild materialApp with each navigation.
+A consistent navigation library that lets you navigate between screens, open dialogs, and display snackbars from anywhere in your code without context.
 ## Getting Started

-Flutter's conventional navigation method has a route reconstruction bug that makes it inconsistent for large applications with undefined routes.
+Flutter's conventional navigation has a lot of unnecessary boilerplate, requires context to navigate between screens, open dialogs, and snacking is really painful.
-Get came to solve this problem.
+In addition, with each route navigation, all of your screens below MaterialApp are rebuilt, often causing RAM and CPU bottlenecks.
-In addition, Get needs no context, also solving Flutter's biggest problem with patterns like BLoC.
+I worked on a pull to fix it in the framework, and seeing how things work I realized that a lot of cliche code could be avoided to get clean and concise code.
-Get also makes navigation much clearer and more concise for beginners and friendly to those who came from Web programming.
+With that in mind, I created this library that will change the way you work with the Framework and save your life from cliche code, increasing your productivity, and eliminating all the bugs present in Flutter's default navigation altogether.

 ## How to use?